 - Avoid negative side effects.
-How can we make sure that they AI won’t be following its programming too exactly, so that it will do anything to perform its function?
+How can we make sure that the AI won’t follow its programming too exactly, so that it will do anything to perform its function?
 For the cleaning robot, this could be destroying the room in an effort to clean faster.

 - Avoid reward hacking.
 If the AI uses a reward function to determine the right course of action, how can we make sure it doesn’t just try and maximize that reward function without performing the action?
-For the cleaning AI, this could be range from switching off its visual system so it can’t see the mess.
+For the cleaning AI, this could include switching off its visual system so it can’t see the mess.

 - Scalable oversight.
 How can we make sure than an AI can train safely even when training examples are infrequent?
 The cleaning robot would know that it has to clean up coffee cups, but how does it learn not to “clean up” the cellphone that’s been left overnight on the desk?